Blessing of the Fleet: Washington

 The Blessing of the Fleet in the nation's capital is one of the premier events of the region's boating season.
 Held in the Spring along Washington, D.C.'s Southwest Waterfront, it is hosted by the Port of Washington Yacht Club and supported by several yacht clubs and marinas in the area.
 2011 marked the 36th year that the Blessing has taken place.
 With activity on land as well as on the water, the event is an exciting display of pageantry and seamanship that draws up to 100 boats each year.

 Algoma

-The first Blessing of the Fleet celebration is to be held on the eve of the two year anniversary of a large fire that threatened many boats as well as lives of some of the crew.
+The first Blessing of the Fleet celebration is to be held on the eve of the second anniversary of a large fire that threatened many boats as well as lives of some of the crew.
 The event is being advertised locally with signs as well as on Facebook.
 The event will feature a trout boil with a portion of the proceeds benefiting the Algoma Fire Department, and Pastor Chris Jackson will be performing the ceremony.
 The Blessing of the Fleet is planned to be an annual kick off event, adding to the rich history of Lake Michigan trout and salmon fishing out of the historic port.